JaymeeCasabuena/Ecommerce_Mobile_Application/README.md

-# Fake Store - Final Submission
+# Ecommerce Mobile Application Mobile Application Development Final Assignment

 **Note:** This project is currently under construction.
 I am performing a design and code review to ensure that best practices are applied throughout the application.